GreatApe42069/dogechat-android/docs/WHITEPAPER.md

-# dogeChat Protocol Whitepaper
+# dogechat Protocol Whitepaper

-**Version 1.1**
+**Version 0.8.2**

-**Date: July 25, 2025**
+**Date: July, 2025**

 ---

 ## Abstract

-dogeChat is a decentralized, peer-to-peer messaging application designed for secure, private, and censorship-resistant communication over ephemeral, ad-hoc networks.
+dogechat is a Đecentralized, peer-to-peer messaging application designed for secure, private, and censorship-resistant communication over ephemeral, ad-hoc networks.
 This whitepaper details the dogeChat Protocol Stack, a layered architecture that combines a modern cryptographic foundation with a flexible application protocol.
-At its core, dogeChat leverages the Noise Protocol Framework (specifically, the `XX` pattern) to establish mutually authenticated, end-to-end encrypted sessions between peers.
+At its core, dogechat leverages the Noise Protocol Framework (specifically, the `XX` pattern) to establish mutually authenticated, end-to-end encrypted sessions between peers.
 This document provides a technical specification of the identity management, session lifecycle, message framing, and security considerations that underpin the dogeChat network.

 ---

 ## 1. Introduction

-In an era of centralized communication platforms, dogeChat offers a resilient alternative by operating without central servers.
+In an era of centralized communication platforms, dogechat offers a resilient alternative by operating without central servers.
 It is designed for scenarios where internet connectivity is unavailable or untrustworthy, such as protests, natural disasters, or remote areas.
 Communication occurs directly between devices over transports like Bluetooth Low Energy (BLE).

-The design goals of the dogeChat Protocol are:
+The design goals of the dogechat Protocol are:

 *   **Confidentiality:** All communication must be unreadable to third parties.
 *   **Authentication:** Users must be able to verify the identity of their correspondents.